linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 Big policy announcements were also coming from other major countries as they saw their own economies slide.
 For instance, the UK government announced a

-$30 billion stimulus package (via a reduction in sales tax and measures to help homeowners, pensioners, and small businesses); China cut interest rates; and the EU outlined a$ 258 billion fiscal plan.
+\$30 billion stimulus package (via a reduction in sales tax and measures to help homeowners, pensioners, and small businesses); China cut interest rates; and the EU outlined a\$ 258 billion fiscal plan.
 Other central banks also increased emergency lending measures (e.g., the Bank of Japan implemented a new provision allowing commercial banks to borrow unlimited funds from the central bank, collateralized).
 And in December, interest rates were lowered across the developed world as the global economy slowed.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-06/9328bd35-1a8f-4849-b68e-a73f4551b5ba/bef64a715ac7decce719b508f15fdf1b58236b4956c76f9b5dcbd593bc74b188.jpg)